lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-searching.md

    >[!NOTE]
    >
    >To non-admin users, Path Browser in Filter panel shows only the content structure of the folders (and their ancestor folders) shared with them.
-   >To admin users, Path Browser allows navigating to any folder in Brand Portal.
+   >To admin users, Path Browser allows navigating to any folder in [!DNL Brand Portal].

     * **File Type** to specify the type (image, document, multimedia, archive) of asset file you are looking for.
 Further, you can narrow down the scope of your search, for example, specify the MIME type (Tiff, Bitmap, GIMP Images) for image or format (PDF or MS Word) for the documents.
     * **File Size** to search for assets based on their size.
 You can specify the lower and upper limits for the size range to narrow down your search and specify the unit of measure to search.